 Blog

-How to Start Jam Sessions — A Complete Beginner's Guide to Jumping Into Session Bars
+How to Start a Jam Session — A Beginner's Guide to Diving into Session Bars

 2026/04/05

-A Night When a Single Note Connected Us — Sessions Are My Origin
+A Night When Music Spoke — Sessions Are My Origin

 Standing on a small stage.
-Having a conversation with someone whose name you don't know, using only sound
+Having a conversation with a stranger you've never met, using only sound

 In my twenties, I was always at Mandala in Kichijoji.
-When you descended into that basement building, you were enveloped by the mixed aromas of cigarette smoke and beer.
-Unknown guitarists stood on stage, drummers brushing snare drums with mallets.
-I would open my guitar case, check the tuning, and signal to the host with my eyes: "Can I play?"
-A single nod.
-The key is A. A 12-bar blues.
+When you descend into the basement of that building, you're surrounded by air mixed with cigarette smoke and the smell of beer.
+On stage are guitarists you've never seen before, and a drummer caressing the snare with brushes.
+I open my guitar case, check the tuning, and signal to the host with my eyes: "Can I play?"
+A nod.
+The key is A. Twelve-bar blues.

-The moment the intro started, words became unnecessary.
+The moment the intro began, words became unnecessary.
 I didn't know the other player's name, age, or occupation.
-But the instant we struck that A chord, we became "one."
+But the instant that A chord rang out, we became "one."

-It was the same at UZU in Fukuoka.
-In a town near an American military base, I played blues with an American bassist one night.
-We could barely communicate in words.
-But in the 12-bar turnaround, our timing was perfect.
-"I want to play sessions and bands forever, where nationality, gender, and age don't matter, where we connect through music alone"—this is my life motto, and it was born that night.
+The same was true at Fussa's UZU.
+In a town near a U.S. military base, I played blues with an American bassist one night.
+We could hardly speak each other's language.
+But when the twelve-bar turnaround came, our rhythm was perfect.
+"I want to spend the rest of my life doing sessions and bands where nationality, gender, and age don't matter—where people connect through music alone."
+This is my personal motto, and it was born that night.

-Now in my sixties, that feeling hasn't changed.
+Even now in my sixties, that feeling hasn't changed.
 Sessions are the origin of music.
-Before forming a band, I encourage you to go to a session.
-There, you'll find encounters that can transform your musical life.
+Before forming a band, I want you to go to a session first.
+There awaits a meeting that could change your musical life.

-Now that you've grasped the big picture of band activities through the "Complete Guide for Beginners to Join a Band," I'd like to guide you through the world of jam sessions as your next step.
+Having grasped the bigger picture of band activity through the "Complete Guide for Beginners to Join a Band," I'd like to introduce you to the world of jam sessions as your next step.

-What Is a Jam Session? — Understanding the Difference from Bands
+What Is a Jam Session? — Understanding the Difference from a Band

 Sessions have no script.
-The music born in the moment is the real appeal
+The music born in that moment is the real appeal

-A jam session is when musicians who gather in one place improvise and play together.
-It's fundamentally different from a band where fixed members practice predetermined songs.
+A jam session is when musicians who gather in one place play together improvising on the spot.
+It's fundamentally different from a band, where fixed members practice predetermined songs.

 The Difference Between Bands and Sessions